airpair/git-powered-collaborative-blogging/post.md

-> *** Our new GitHub powered authoring tools will be  annouced first week of March.
-We'd love to your feedback before then.
-Fork this post to give it run.
-Jonathon =) ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

-## 1 A GitHub-AirPair baby
+## 1 A GitHub AirPair baby

-`mkdir cat-braces-pencil-mutant`

-TODO *Insert funny pic of octocat-airpair illustration*

 ### 1.1 TLDR; annoucement

-`touch Git-Powered-Collaborative-Developer-Writing.html`

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
 Pretty much anything part Git, or Octocat related is going to be cool.
 If you've already enjoyed AirPair posts, it gives me great pleasure knowing that our community content is about to get way more awesome.
-From today, you are invited to join our ***Social Authoring*** experiment as an author attracted to starting your own post or reader interested in contributing to posts by others.
-Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together using Forks and Pull Requests with the ultimate end goal of collboratively producing better technical content than ever before.
+From today, you are invited to join our ***Social Authoring*** experiment as an author wanting to publish your own posts or reader interested in contributing to posts by others.
+Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together wikipedia-style to produce better technical writing than every before using **Forks and Pull Requests**.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)

-In this post, I'll intertwine many reasons why our new authoring setup is significant, while covering why we built it, how we put the the publishing flow together and what types of things we hope to see.

-Before deep diving into details, here's a screenshot and some use cases to get you thinking:
+I'll intertwine many other cool opportunties that make our new authoring setup significant, while covering why we built it and how we put the the publishing flow together.
+But before deep diving into details, here's a screenshot and some use cases to get you thinking:

 > ![Fork a post on AirPair](/static/img/pages/posts/fork-post-dymo.png)